How to Fix the BSOD Error 0x0000007f (UNEXPECTED KERNEL MODE TRAP)

 Step 6: Lastly, after choosing and previewing the files you want, click on the Recover button to begin the data recovery process.

 0x0000007F error is one of those tricky Blue Screen of Death problems that regular users might well encounter when using a computer.
 In this article, we have introduced 6 commonly used solutions to help users fix it.
 Like other BSOD errors we have discussed before, such as kernel data inpage error and 0x100000ea, this error may well lead to data loss.
-Hence, on top of those solutions, we also show users how to use the effective and reliable recovery tool, Bitwar Data Recovery, to help get back lost data.
+Hence, on top of those solutions, we also show users how to use the effective and reliable recovery tool, Bitwar Data Recovery, to retrieve lost data.

 Previous Article7 Recovery Methods to Recover Folders Disappeared From Desktop On Mac Summary: Many Windows users may have encountered a unique blue screen of death error, 0x0000007F.
 Although users faced with this...